buzzm/postgresbson/README.md

     }

     # raw_bson is byte[].
 BSON is castable to/from bytea type in PG.
+    #
-    # See pgbson--2.0.sql about byte[] validation to ensure that the bytea
+    # See pgbson--2.0.sql about byte[] validation with a write operation that
+    # results in a cast from bytea to the bson type to ensure that the bytea
     # being stored is real BSON not malformed junk.
+Once validated upon write,
+    # the bson bytes are assumed to be valid upon read.
+    #
-Note that null handling is
+    # Note that null handling is
     # the same as for regular types and the to/from JSON and validation machinery
     # is NOT invoked.
 In other words:
     #